huggingface/huggingface-llama-recipes/gradio_demos/README.md

 ## Included Functionalities

-Below is a list of the available Gradio demos in this folder:
+Below is a list of the available tasks in the demo:

 - **Chatbot**: Engage in interactive conversations using Llama models.
 - **Sentiment Analysis**: Analyze the sentiment of user inputs.